 The amount of transmission transfer capability necessary to provide reasonable assurance that the interconnected transmission network will be secure.
 TRM accounts for the inherent uncertainty in system conditions and the need for operating flexibility to ensure reliable system operation as system conditions change.
 DEP's reliability planning studies model all confirmed transmission obligations for its Balancing Authority Area in its base case.
 Included in this is TRM for use by all LSEs.
-TRM is composed of contracted VACAR reserve sharing, inrush impacts and parallel path flow impacts.
+TRM is composed of contracted VACAR reserve sharing and inrush impacts.
 DEP models TRM by scheduling the reserved amount on actual reserved interfaces as posted on the DEP Open Access Same-time Information System ("OASIS").